Explore UCD

 Project Officer: Ms Concepcion Perez Camaras

-Please note that call for applicants to PhD studentships in (opens in a new window)TRUSS is opened now.
-A brief description can be found in TRUSS vacancies and further details are provided below:
+Please note that the call for applicants to PhD studentships in TRUSS is open now.
+A brief description can be found below:

 JOB DESCRIPTION:

-(opens in a new window)TRUSS offers highly competitive and attractive salary and working conditions.
+TRUSS offers highly competitive and attractive salaries and working conditions.
 There are 14 Early Stage Researchers (PhD students) positions starting in August or September 2015.
-Each position is for a period of 36 months.
-The recruitment is done on a competitive basis across all applicants for the projects (note host country for eligibility purposes, given that you can not apply to an ESR position hosted in a country where you have resided, worked or studied for more than 12 months in the 3 years immediately prior to the time of recruitment):
+Each position is for 36 months.
+The recruitment is done on a competitive basis across all applicants for the projects (note host country for eligibility purposes, given that you can not apply to an ESR position hosted in a country where you have resided, worked or studied for more than 12 months in the 3 years immediately before the time of recruitment):

-(opens in a new window)3-Reduction of uncertainty in design of free standing nuclear spent fuel rack (Host: ENSA, Spain)
+3-Reduction of uncertainty in the design of free-standing nuclear-spent fuel rack (Host: ENSA, Spain);

 14-Reduction of uncertainty through regularized, automated road inspection (Host: UCD, Ireland).